andrea-prearo/DeckOfCards/DeckOfCards-Scala/README.md

 - ```Card```, to model each individual card
 - ```Deck```, to model the deck as a Card container

-The code has been developed and tested using Scala 2.10.3.
+The code has been developed and tested using `Scala 2.10.3`.

 Unit tests are provided using the [Specs2](http://etorreborre.github.io/specs2/) framework.
 Execute ```sbt test``` to run the test suite.